Aplahanda: Attestations

 He was first known from a cylinder seal translated by Rene Dussaud in 1929.
 The seal was found at the base of the mound of Ugarit before excavations began.

 At least 6 seals naming Aplahanda have been published.
 They are skilfully produced, and show mostly Babylonian influence, although some Syrian and Egyptian motifs are also present.

-He is also found mentioned in the Mari tablets, reigning at the same time as Yasmah-Addu and Zimri-Lim, by whom he is addressed as a brother.
-His name was suggested to be Amorite by I. J. Gelb and the hypothesis of a Semitic origin was supported by Wilfred G. Lambert.
+He is also found mentioned in the Mari tablets, reigning at the same time as Yasmah-Adad and Zimri-Lim, by whom he is addressed as a brother.
+His name was suggested to be Amorite by I. J. Gelb and the hypothesis of a Semitic origin was supported by Wilfred Lambert.

-At Acemhöyük (Anatolia), the Sarıkaya Palace yielded two bullea mentions Aplahanda.